rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

 Most of this is focused on Condensed matter ideas but there are a wealth of QFT books where this process is well explained.
 Zee, Peskin and Schroeder and Feynman's own book on the topic are all good resources.

 [^1]: Quantum Field Theory in a Nutshell, Zee
-[^2]: Condensed Matter Field Theory, Altland & Simons
+[^2]: Condensed Matter Field Theory, Altland & Simons (many chapters of this can be found online - just search pdf with the title) or on the archive.org
+[^3]: Quantum Field Theory and Condensed Matter: An Introduction, Shankar